 2. What rights do relatives have in Colorado Dependency and Neglect cases?

 Relatives, who are generally defined as being related by blood or adoption, also have a right to intervene in Dependency and Neglect cases.
 However, unlike foster parents, relatives can intervene regardless of whether the child has ever lived with them. § 19-3-507(5)(a), C.R.S.
-(2014); In the Interest of O.C., 308 P.3d 1218 (Colo.
+(2023); In the Interest of O.C., 308 P.3d 1218 (Colo.
 2013).
-Once a relative has intervened, they may seek placement of a child and may, in some circumstances, be given preference for placement of a child.
+Once a relative has intervened, they may seek placement of a child and under new Colorado law, it is presumed that placement of a child with a relative is in a child’s best interest..
 On a practical basis, as discussed below, the earlier in a case the relative seeks placement, the more likely that a relative will prevail in seeking placement.

 Relatives with whom a child is placed also have a right to notice of all court hearings and reviews regarding the child in their care and have a right to be heard at such hearings and reviews. § 19-3-502(7), C.R.S.
 (2014).
 The right to be heard typically involves either making a statement to the presiding Judge or Magistrate or being called to testify as a witness.